UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_19.md

 Notes:

-In the last lecture, we learned about decision boundaries.
+In the last slide deck, we learned about decision boundaries.

 We saw that we could visualize the splitting of decision trees using these boundaries.

-Let’s use our familiar quiz2 data back again to build on our decision boundary knowledge.
+Let’s use our familiar quiz2 data classification dataset back again to build on our decision boundary knowledge.

 ---